mrqfliu/PyStructProtCluster/README.md

 ## Usage
 ﻿
 1. Place your PDB files in the `pdbs/` directory.
+2. Change the environment path in get_align.sh to your own.
-2. Run the complete workflow with:
+3. Run the complete workflow with:
 ﻿
 ```bash
 bash get_align.sh